 Comfortable as a team player or taking the lead, very good communicator, caring and patient.
-Served as a first responder in his local community for many years.
-Always ready to give some banter and more importantly happy to receive it.
+Served as a first responder in his local community for many Always ready to years. give some banter and more happy importantly receive it.
 Known to all as Binny, sadly missed at such an early age.